-Because methodological codices don't allow the use of email invitations if the recipients do not allow it, 1KA only allows use of email invitations to users that have expressively stated that addresses were obtained in an appropriate way.
+Because methodological codices don't allow the use of email invitations if the recipients do not allow it, 1KA only allows the use of email invitations to users that have expressively stated that addresses were obtained in an appropriate way.
 This procedure disables or at least decreases likelihood of breaches into privacy or spamming of email inboxes.

 Obtaining access to 1KA email invitation system

-Users that want to access 1KA system for sending email invitations must fill out form that is found below.
+Users that want to access 1KA system for sending email invitations must fill out a form that is found below.

 Using 1KA for sending email invitations

-System 'PUBLISH' - 'Email' is meant for users that want to share a link to a survey to many email addresses and at the same time follow which respondents answered the survey and which didn't.
+System 'PUBLISH' - 'Invitations' is meant for users that want to share a link to a survey to many email addresses and at the same time follow which respondents answered the survey and which didn't.
 One big advantage of this system arises when we want to send reminders to respondents that haven't yet filled out the survey.
 1KA system also supports (documents) sending of invitations by mail, SMS, etc.

-If the access to the invitation system is granted it has to be enabled in the tab 'PUBLISH' - 'Email' by clicking on the button 'enable 1KA email invitation system'.
-Tab 'PUBLISH' - 'Email - Settings' - Settings opens where general settings of invitations and settings of email server can be changed.
+If the access to the invitation system is granted it has to be enabled in the tab 'PUBLISH' - 'Invitations' by clicking on the button 'enable 1KA email invitation system'.
+Tab 'PUBLISH' - 'Invitations' - 'Settings' - Settings opens where general settings of invitations and settings of the email server can be changed.

 In the left column 'General invitations settings' of invitations can be changed.
 Here you can specify if you want to send individualized invitations that enable tracking of respondents.
 Here you can also specify in which way you want to send invitations: Email or Letter, SMS, other.
-You can also specify if respondents are given a code for accessing survey that is inserted by respondents before starting answering to a questionnaire or if that code is inserted automatically into survey URL.
-Among basic setting you can determine to grant access to the survey without individualized invitation (code).
+You can also specify if respondents are given a code for accessing a survey that is inserted by respondents before starting answering to a questionnaire or if that code is inserted automatically into the survey URL.
+Among the basic settings, you can determine to grant access to the survey without individualized invitation (code).
 Access without code can be granted to the author or to everyone.

 Within 'PUBLISH' - 'Email' sub-tab, sending invitations takes place in the following steps:

-- You enter email addresses or other identifiers (name, surname) in the 'Add' tab (you can also add other variables, if needed).
+- You enter email addresses or other identifiers (name, surname) in the 'Add' tab (you can also add other variables if needed).

 - The added addresses are then displayed in the tab 'View/Edit', where a special code to access the survey is assigned to each address.
 When sending invitations by mail or SMS added respondents and codes can be exported in Excel format.